-While we could never have predicted the nature or extent of the global pandemic we currently face, I am tremendously pleased with the operational and financial resilience the Association has demonstrated through this period of uncertainty.
-As a farmer owned cooperative, we credit our success to you.
-On behalf of the Board of Directors and staff, I sincerely thank you for the contributions you have made to our success.
-I am pleased to report that the Association has been able to deliver extraordinary results to our customer-owners in 2020, including growing our net loans by 7.09% to \$1.02 billion.
-Surpassing the one-billion threshold for the first time is a major milestone for the Association.
-We also generated a record net income of \$32.1 million, which translated into the Board declaring a record cash patronage of \$25.5 million.
+The continued operational resilience and strong financial performance of the Association affords our customerowners with reliable service and market leading value.
+In 2021, the Association generated another record net income of \$36.5 million, which translated into the Board declaring another record cash patronage of \$31 million.
 Paying meaningful cash patronage allows our profits to be reinvested back into the farming operations and local communities we serve.
 The Board and I remain confident that your cooperative is well positioned to continue to pay meaningful cash patronage into the future.
 More details about the Association's financial performance are included in the following reports.